trijayadigital/cekmutasi-laravel/README.md

 ## Installation

+#### For Laravel 5.5+ SKIP step 2 & 3 because we already using Package Discovery so Laravel will automatically register the Service Provider and Alias at the time of installation

-- Run command
+1. Run command
 <pre><code>composer require trijayadigital/cekmutasi-laravel:dev-master</code></pre>

-- Open your **config/app.php** and add this code to the providers array, it will looks like:
+2. Open your **config/app.php** and add this code to the providers array, it will looks like:
 <pre><code>'providers' => [

       // other providers